AskoTJM/BookCollection/README.md

 Book Collection, Buutti Backend Developer Task
 March 2021

+Install:
+Download repo as Zip.
+Extract.

+Options for running backend.

+1. On Windows: run bookcollection.exe
+2. On Linux:
+    chmod +x bookcollection
+    ./bookcollection
+3. If GO 1.15.6 is installed on machine go run main.go

+If the browser doesn't automatically open go to address 127.0.0.1:8080

+If there is no books.db, it will be created with three books as sample data.

 IMPORTANT!
 Frontend doesn't work with Firefox.
 Tested on Windows 10 and Ubuntu 20.04 Virtual Machine.
-Some issue with fetch.
+For some reason it doesn't like fetch-command.

 Tested working:
-Chrome works fine on both Windows 10 and VM Ubuntu 20.04.
+Chrome on both Windows 10 and Ubuntu 20.04 Virtual Machine.
 Brave and Edge in Windows 10.
-Opera in Ubuntu 20.04
+Opera in Ubuntu 20.04 Virtual Machine

 Backend:
-Programmed in Go 1.15.6
-Using Windows 10 Home 2004 and VSCode

-Run with 'go run main.go' or with the executable.
-If the browser doesn't automatically open go to address 127.0.0.1:8080

-If there is no books.db, it will be created with three books as sample data.

 Endpoints: